dcancelmo/Automated_Reasoning/README.txt

 Collaborators for this assignment:
-Joshua Wolkoff (jwolkoff), Tyler Knight (tknight2), and Daniel Cancelmo (dcancelm)
+Joshua Wolkoff (jwolkoff), Tyler Knight (tknight2), and Daniel Cancelmo (dcancelm) Acknowledgement to Professor George Ferguson for his starter sample code.

 To compile the java code use the following command when in the directory: